-We have entered into repurchase agreements with a lending institution in connection with dealers' wholesale floorplan financing of vehicles.
-Pursuant to these agreements, in the event that a dealer has declared the intention to file for bankruptcy, and a lender is able to repossess the vehicle and deliver the repossessed vehicle to us, we are obligated to repurchase the vehicle from the lender at the unpaid balance of the original invoice price for the vehicle.
-We have not repurchased any vehicles under these agreements, and we believe that, based on historical experience, the likelihood of a material loss pursuant to these repurchase obligations is remote.
-The total amount financed under the floor financing programs with repurchase obligations was US\$21.9 million as of June 30, 2024.
+We have not entered into any material financial guarantees or other commitments to guarantee the payment obligations of any third parties.
 In addition, we have not entered into any derivative contracts that are indexed to our shares and classified as shareholders' equity or that are not reflected in our consolidated and combined financial statements except for certain call options that Meritz granted us in November 2023 in connection with the Meritz Investment.
-Furthermore, we do not have any retained or contingent interest in assets transferred to an unconsolidated entity that serves as credit, liquidity, or market risk support to such entity.
+Furthermore, we do not have any retained or contingent interest in assets transferred to an unconsolidated entity that serves as credit, quidity, or market risk support to such entity.
 We do not have any variable interest in any unconsolidated entity that provides financing, liquidity, market risk, or credit support to us or engages in leasing, hedging, or product development services with us.